 The Foolishness of Hemp Prohibition

-The DEA is not interested in opening up new economies in America, it’s not interested in improving environmental issues, it’s not interested in progressive, make-sense legislation.
+The DEA is not interested in opening up new economies in America, nor is it interested in improving environmental issues or enacting progressive, make-sense legislation.
 The DEA is interested in obtaining and maintaining power.
-Hemp has so many uses and positive attributes that it could be considered a “super plant” the same way pomegranates are a “superfood”.
+Hemp has so many uses and positive attributes that it could be considered a "super plant" the same way pomegranates are a "superfood."
 But, rather than figure out a way (not hard) to implement production in America and generate organic growth, literally and figuratively, the push to legalize hemp production remains deadlocked.

-It’s not for lack of effort.
-North Dakota, Hawaii, Kentucky, Maine, Maryland, Oregon, California, Montana, West Virginia and Vermont have legalized cultivation of industrial hemp legal, but have not begun production because of pouting from the Drug Enforcement Administration .
+It's not for lack of effort.
+North Dakota, Hawaii, Kentucky, Maine, Maryland, Oregon, California, Montana, West Virginia, and Vermont have legalized the cultivation of industrial hemp legal, but have not begun production because of pouting from the Drug Enforcement Administration.

 Hemp Can Rebuild the Nation